DaveEveritt/unix-for-life/index.md

 ## Silence: When there’s nothing surprising to say, say nothing.

 > when a system has nothing interesting or surprising to say, it should shut up.
 Well-behaved systems (and departments) do their jobs unobtrusively, with a minimum of fuss and bother.
-Important information should not be polluted by verbosity about internal organisational behavior, catchphrases, acronyms, congratualtions and so on.
-People don’t need any more information than is required to do what they need to do, so only share crucial information.
+Important information should not be polluted by verbosity about internal organisational behavior, catchphrases, acronyms, congratualtions, personal messages and so on.
+People don’t need any more information than is required to do what they need to do, so share only what’s crucial and essential.

 ## Repair: When you must fail, fail noisily and as soon as possible.

 > Don’t try to cover up mistakes—the sooner they’re revealed, the quicker they can be fixed.
-If something doesn’t seem to be working properly, make the issue public right away so everyone knows, and to prevent it spreading or escalating to other areas.
+If something doesn’t work as expected, make the issue public right away to prevent it escalating to other areas.
 If the cause of the failure appears to be user-generated, something in the system’s interface is misleading users into making a mistake.
-Encourage the reporting of errors so people can easily report problems they’re having.
-Shift repsonsibility away from people and admit that the system is the point of failure.
-They don’t need to feel “stupid for making a mistake” if a failure in the system allows such mistakes to be made.
-Every confused user who reports an issue is a valuable ally towards improvement in a system’s quality.
+Encourage the reporting of errors so people can share problems they’re having.
+Shift repsonsibility away from them by admitting that the system is the point of failure.
+They don’t need to feel “stupid for making a mistake” if the system itself allows mistakes to be made.
+Every confused user who reports an issue is a valuable ally towards improvement in quality.

 ** ============== DONE TO HERE ============== **